-I am an Asian-American mixed woman that grew up on the TN/GA state line in a place called Chattanooga.
+I am an Asian-American biracial woman that grew up on the TN/GA state line in a place called Chattanooga.
 I was raised playing every varsity sport imaginable, playing video games and watching anime.
 I guess you could say I was a bit of tomboy except for being obsessed with Japanese street fashion.
-I guess it's better to just call me an otaku (someone with a passion for a particular subject matter).
 I attended Maryville College where I played on the softball team and graduated on May 8, 2010, with a B.A. in Business and Organizational Management.

 I packed up that same October and moved with $2000 in my bank account and desperate need for change.
 I served and bartended for a few years before trying to catapult myself into an "adult" career.
 After failing at door to door sales, I found myself living off of the good graces of others; couch to couch and one burned bridge after another.
 I was applying to every job posting I could find including one particularly scammy ad that read, "So, you want to play video games for a living!?"
 After applying and thinking I would either A. receive a prince in a random country asking for me to cash a cashier's check or B. nothing, something crazy happened.
 An amazing recruiter, Trey, set up a phone screen which led to an interview.
 An interview and test led to a trial, not just any trial, I was asked to work E3 2012 for Square Enix!
 Those of you who don't know games; you may have heard of Final Fantasy or Kingdom Hearts.
 Yes, this crazy scammy sounding ad not just led to games; it led to the playing with the big dogs!
 One longshot chance application that launched a career more fulfilling than any one person could ask.

 That is exactly what that was.
 Someone taking a longshot effort on me.
 One I'll never forget.
 One that saved my life.
-Seven plus years later, here I am.
+A decade later, here I am.
 Still making it in this crazy world and still working on really cool video games.
-I've had the opportunity to build communities from scratch; come up in my career in an era new to content creators; and most importantly, learn from some of the best professionals this world has to offer.
+I've had the opportunity to build communities from scratch; come up in my career in an era new of content creators; and most importantly, learn from some of the best professionals this world has to offer.
 In the future, I'll definitely get into my homeless experience and what led me there and even more so into my career and the challenges there, but we're here to intro.
 Let's keep it brief.

 Cat-astrophe Or Purrfect Storm?